RoudyK/DemoApp/README.md

 - Deeplinking using navigation component
 - ~Export dimensions~
 - Splash Screen
+- About Page
+- "Add to Watch list" animation
 - Release Configs

 *"This project is in constant development, any tips or recommendations are appreciated"*